-Equity is a popular subject right now, and it’s important.
-First, we want to define what we mean by equity in education.
+In this post, we first want to define what we mean by equity in education.
 Equity means that all learners will get what they need to have the same opportunity to learn.
 It does not mean that they will each get exactly the same thing, which could make achieving the end goal harder for some and easier for others.
-It also doesn’t mean that the outcome will be the same for every student.
 Equality means, for example, that every student gets the same amount of time to work on a project in class.
 Equity means that each student gets the amount of time they need to finish that project, as well as the tools they need to do so.
 Some students may have phones they can use for research, some do not.
 Some kids have internet at home, some do not.
 Some learn faster or have time at home, some may learn at a slower pace and have no available time after school.
 If each kids gets the same thing, it’s actually a lack of fairness when we’re looking at the opportunity to learn.

 A daily flex, or intervention period can be a powerful agent for change when it comes to giving students what they need.
-We aren’t going to say that it will solve the lack of equity in schools, because there are too many contributing factors, like a child’s home environment is like or the community’s socioeconomic struggles.
+We aren’t going to say that it will solve the lack of equity in schools, because there are many contributing factors.
 But a flex period can certainly help.

 What’s a Daily Flex Period?